hello world!

 What is skin barrier

-The skin barrier is the skin’s outermost layer, which acts as a shield between our internal organs and the environment.
-It also regulates transepidermal water loss, preventing excessive evaporation of water through the skin and dehydration.
+The skin barrier is the skin’s outermost layer, also called the stratum corneum.
+It acts as a shield between our internal organs and the environment.
+The skin barrier also plays a crucial role in regulating transepidermal water loss, preventing excessive evaporation of water through the skin.

 This layer is primarily composed of dead skin cells (corneocytes) embedded in an intercellular lipid matrix consisting of fatty acids, ceramides, and cholesterol.
 The structural protein filaggrin forms in deeper epidermal layers but migrates to the stratum corneum, where it breaks down into natural moisturizing factors to maintain skin hydration.
 Additionally, the skin barrier contains antimicrobial peptides, which kill harmful microorganisms and improve the immune response.

-In essence, the whole epidermis contributes to maintaining the skin’s natural protective function.
+Every part of the epidermis plays a vital role in maintaining the skin’s natural protective function.

 What Does the Skin Barrier Do?

-The skin barrier is our body’s first-line defense against external and internal stressors.
+The skin barrier is our body’s first line of defense against external and internal stressors.
 It has several key functions:

 • Protection from harmful environmental elements (UV, pollution, toxins, allergens).